Lance Franklin: 2021: Return to playing

 In January, Franklin was "probably only a week off stepping back into the (Swans') full program" before suffering calf tightness; by March, he had begun to gradually rejoin training, but his return date was still unclear.
 Franklin made his return in round 2 against the Adelaide Crows.
 He kicked 3 on the day in front of a crowd of 23,946 and helped the Swans defeat the Crows by 33 points.
 Franklin was rested for round 3 with John Longmire stating it was part of his training program.
 The next week Longmire stated Franklin would be in the side for the round 4 clash against Essendon if he got through training without any worries.
 Franklin kicked 3 goals against Essendon where the Swans won by 3 points.
 The next week the Swans faced GWS in which he kicked 5 goals in a losing effort where they lost by 2 points.
 Franklin picked up an injury to his knee and was out for the next 3–4 weeks.

 2022: 1,000th career goal

 After kicking one goal in round 1 of the 2022 season, Franklin kicked four goals in Sydney's win over Geelong in round 2, becoming the sixth player in VFL/AFL history to kick 1,000 career goals in the process.
 The Swans ultimately qualified for the 2022 AFL Grand Final (also against Geelong), and in the week leading up to the Grand Final, Franklin announced that he had re-signed for one more year, extending his career into 2023.
-However, it was not meant to be for Franklin, who was restricted to 5 disposals that day.
+The Swans went on to lose to Geelong, with Franklin restricted to 5 disposals for the match.

+2023: Retirement

+After injuring his calf in Sydney's round 20 win over Essendon, Franklin announced his retirement from the AFL.
+He was feted in the Swans' final home and away match of the season with a lap of honour at the half time break.